JeeWeetje/iot-workshop/Flow.md

     }
     ```

-    After the creation of this flow the enpoint will be provided
+12. The URL endpoint will be provided after the creation of this flow.
+So we leave it empty for now.
+The Request step is ready now
-11. Select `New step`
+13. Select `New step`

     ![alt tag](img/flow-portal-new-step.png)

-12. In this flow we will mail conditionally.
-So select `Add a condition`
+14. In this flow we will mail conditionally.
+So select `Add a condition` to add that condition

     ![alt tag](img/flow-portal-add-a-condition.png)

-13. This is the hart of the Flow.
+14. This is the hart of the Flow.
 We have to provide a condition (like 'Level is higher then 15').
 And if it's true, a certain step will be executed.
-Otherwise, the other step will be executed *Note: The first or the latter are optional*
+Otherwise, the other step will be executed. *Note: The first or the latter are optional*

     ![alt tag](img/flow-portal-condition-init.png)

-14. Enter the left field with 'Choose a value'.
-The previous Request step can output an entity with fields like 'deviceId', 'time' and 'level'.
-So here you can compare one of the field with another value
+15. Enter the left field with 'Choose a value'.
+The previous Request step will output an entity with fields like 'deviceId', 'time' and 'level'.
+So here you can compare one of the fields with another value

     ![alt tag](img/flow-portal-condition-fields.png)

-15. Select the `level` field
+16. Select the `level` field
-16. Because we want to be warned when the level is less then a certain value, select `is less then` operator
+17. Because we want to be warned when the level is less then a certain value, select `is less then` operator

     ![alt tag](img/flow-portal-condition-less-then.png)

-17. Finally, enter `42` in the right field
+18. Finally, enter `42` in the right field

     ![alt tag](img/flow-portal-condition-less-then-42.png)

-18. We have created a condition.
+19. We have created a condition.
 Let's act to it.
-In the left, Change 'IF YES, DO NOTHING' into doing something by selecting `Add an Action`
+In the left, Change the 'IF YES, DO NOTHING' block into 'IF YES' by selecting `Add an Action`

     ![alt tag](img/flow-condition-true-add-action.png)

-19. Select the `Mail - Send email` step
+20. Select the `Mail - Send email` step

     ![alt tag](img/flow-condition-true-add-mail.png)

-20. Create a connection for Mail. `Accept` the SendGrid terms and privacy policy *Note: SendGrid is a third party email provider*
+21. Create a connection for Mail. `Accept` the SendGrid terms and privacy policy *Note: SendGrid is a third party email provider*

     ![alt tag](img/flow-condition-true-mail-step.png)

-21. Enter `your own email address` in the 'To' field
+22. Enter `your own email address` in the 'To' field
-22. Enter `Check the level of device ` plus the entity field 'deviceId' in the 'Subject' field
+23. Enter `Check the level of device ` plus the entity field 'deviceId' in the 'Subject' field
-23. Enter `Hurry up, the level just got below ` plus the entity field 'level' in the 'Email body' field
+24. Enter `Hurry up, the level just got below ` plus the entity field 'level' in the 'Email body' field

     ![alt tag](img/flow-condition-true-mail-step-filled-in.png)

-24. This Mail step is ready, the flow is ready.
+25. This Mail step is ready, ans so the flow is ready.
 Select `Create flow`

     ![alt tag](img/flow-portal-create-flow.png)

-25. The flow is now being created.
+26. The flow is now being created.
 We have to wait a moment to get it starting up.
 Select `Done`

     ![alt tag](img/flow-portal-flow-creation-done.png)